cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 [Adding the option to the compilation](https://github.com/cfiet/gnurobbo/commit/e195be22bd185a50a877cdb5bf3fb3d141a53fa5) got rid of the previous error, again after refreshing the page nothing really happened.

-No direct errors were in the Emscripten cosole, however in JavaScript developer console, I found
+No direct errors were in the Emscripten cosole, however in JavaScript developer console I found
 ```
 "missing function: SDL_DisplayFormat" gnurobbo.html:709
 uncaught exception: abort() at stackTrace@file:///home/cfiet/projects/gnurobbo/out/gnurobbo.js:1454